fullstack-2024/week04/activity1.md

 ## Part 1/3: Introduction to Git Basics: Local Repository

+In this task, you will install Git, configure it with your name and email.
+Please follow these [instructions](./git.md)

 ### Objective:

 To familiarize beginners with the fundamental Git commands and workflow including `git init`, `git add`, `git commit`, and `git status`.